“What fool would deliberately starve the Goose that Laid the Golden Eggs?”

 "All education is fundamentally environmental education.
 Students are taught that they are part of, or apart from, the natural world depending on how they are taught, what they are taught, and in what context.”

 Ecosystem health is a basic principle for prioritizing thought and action in a sustainable society.
-Considering the increasing capacity of human industrial systems to destroy habitats, destabilize climate systems, accelerate species extinction, pollute the environment, and unravel delicate ecosystems; the necessity of living within the ecological carrying capacity of the Earth is becoming increasingly clear.
+Considering the increasing capacity of human industrial systems to destroy habitats, destabilize climate systems, accelerate species extinction, pollute the environment, and unravel delicate ecosystems; the non-negotiable necessity of living within the ecological carrying capacity of the Earth is becoming increasingly clear.

-“People need to get out more and pay attention — and getting out of the car and walking more is a really good start.
-We have been living far beyond our means by recklessly and irresponsibly drawing down ‘natural capital’ and not living modestly and sustainably off of just the interest.
-Some would characterize this scenario as an ecological Ponzi scheme of global proportions.”
+“People need to get out more and pay attention to what is happening.
+We have been living far beyond our means and exceeding the sustainable carrying capacity of the Earth by recklessly and irresponsibly drawing down our ‘natural capital’ principal and not living modestly and sustainably off of just the interest.
+Some would characterize this principal-plundering of Nature as an ecological Ponzi scheme of global proportions.”

 I imagined a corporation gradually selling off its productive assets and including the proceeds as 'profit'.
 This amounts to the same behavior — with similar outcome: a guaranteed end to the benefits of the productive system and to the enterprise itself.
 Obviously, one cannot degrade a wealth production system and expect no diminishment in the value it produces over time.
 What fool would deliberately starve the Goose that Laid the Golden Eggs?
 Perhaps the fool that cannot discern the Goose!